 Travel time: ~1 hr 20 min

 Koblenz is a perfect mix of scenic beauty, centuries-old landmarks, and a laid-back riverside atmosphere.
 One of its main highlights is the Deutsches Eck (German Corner), where the two rivers, Moselle and Rhein, converge beneath a towering equestrian statue of Emperor Wilhelm I—a symbol of German unity.
 From here, you can take a cable car ride across the Rhine to the imposing Ehrenbreitstein Fortress.
 Here you will find not only incredible views but also houses, museums, exhibitions, and cultural events throughout the year.
-Back in the Altstadt, you’ll find a maze of cobblestone streets, Münzplatz and Jesuitenplatz Squares, and charming half-timbered houses.
+Back in the Altstadt (Old Town), you’ll find a maze of cobblestone streets, Münzplatz and Jesuitenplatz (Squares), and charming half-timbered houses.

 Koblenz is also part of the UNESCO-listed Upper Middle Rhine Valley, surrounded by castles, vineyards, and scenic hiking trails.
 It’s a great place to enjoy a glass of local Riesling or take a river cruise to nearby towns like Boppard or St. Goar.